Apparence-io/CamerAwesome/README.md

 | setBrightness        | change brightness level manually (better to let this auto) |
 | setMirrorFrontCamera | set mirroring for front camera                             |

-All of this configurations are listenable through a stream so your UI can automatically get updated according to the actual configuration.
+All of these configurations are listenable through a stream so your UI can automatically get updated according to the actual configuration.

 <br>